gracesng/betty-bot/README.md

 A simple slack bot which will ask a random member of the #under30s channel a random question

 ## Cron Schedule
-Runs Monday to Friday at 10.15am AEDT
+Runs Monday, Wednesday, Friday at 11am AEDT

 ## About
 Project is deployed using the serverless framework.